NandanaPathirage/ClassProject/README.md

 8. **Liz**
         - **Introduction**: Hi my name is Liz, and I'm a first year student undertaking Digital Business and Supply Chain Management.
         - **Favorite Programming Language**: Don't really have a favourite programming language.
-Although I find HTML easier to understand/problem solve, and I have dabbled in VBA (Excel) which was an interesting experience.
+Although I find HTML easier to understand/problem solve, also VBA (Excel) which was an interesting experience.

 ## Step 1: Fork the Repository
 1. Go to the repository link provided by the instructor.